-- $\underbrace{\overset{\circ}{\exists}}{\text{transporting the mobility device in a vehicle.}} There is no need to use the circuit breaker when transporting the mobility device in a vehicle.}$ - A defective circuit breaker may be replaced only after checking the entire controls system.
+- There is no need to use the circuit breaker when transporting the mobility device in a vehicle. - The mobility device cannot be charged when the circuit breaker is turned off. - A defective circuit breaker may be replaced only after checking the entire control system.
 A specialised Invacare provider must perform the replacement.
-For more information about the circuit breaker type, see 11 Technical Data, page 60.
+For more information about the circuit breaker type, see 10 Technical Data, page 63.